shaunlowis/conway/README.md

 # conway
 Using my own implementation of Conway's game of life to learn more about embedded software.

+# Notes to the weary traveler
+- If you want to repeat this project, first order your cherry MX keys, then check the PCB layout.
+  For me, the connector pins were on different locations than the schematic file I got.
+Update this afterwards.
+- It is extremely unlikely that your LCD will have the same pinouts as mine, double check this part.
+- My LCD's pins aren't in the middle of the PCB (Check the final image), if you care about this, you might want to adjust the location of the pins so the buttons are nearly aligned under the screen.

 ## Goal/Overview

 - The PCB itself is supposed to just be a nice bit of desk decoration.
 It can all be powered